 principle there are, upon strict analysis, none.

-it is of capital importance to
+It is of capital importance to

 note this substantial correspondence of fundamental